aplteam/MarkAPL/Files/MarkAPL.md

   name.
 * The name must consist of nothing but ASCII characters or digits.
 * If the value is not enclosed by quotes `MarkAPL` attempts to establish it as numeric value.
-If that fails however it attempts to establish it as text.
+If that fails however it will establish it as text.
 * If an entry is invalid the value is empty.
 For example, in `[data]:invalid='text 1 2 3` the closing quote is missing, therefore the expression is invalid.
 * Problems are reported on `ns.report` (APL programmers only).